chipster/chipster-openshift/k3s/ldap.md

 See [JAAS LdapLoginModule](https://docs.oracle.com/javase/8/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/LdapLoginModule.html) for more information about configuring the LdapLoginModule.

-Deploy the configuration and restart `auth`.
+Deploy the configuration and restart `auth`:

 ```bash
 bash deploy.bash -f ~/values.yaml
 kubectl rollout restart deployment/auth
 ```

-See when new auth has started and the old has disappeared.
+See when new auth has started and the old has disappeared:

 ```bash
 kubectl get pod
 ```

-And check auth logs while you try to log in to Chipster:
+Finally, follow auth logs while you try to log in to Chipster:

 ```bash
 kubectl logs deployment/auth --follow